iter8-tools/iter8/mkdocs/docs/tutorials/deployments/slo-validation-gitops.md

     cd iter8
     export ITER8=$(pwd)
     ```
-    6. Enable Iter8 to update your fork.
-        1. [Create a personal access token on GitHub](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token).
-In Step 8 of this process, select repo.
-This will ensure that the token can be used by Iter8 to update your app manifest in GitHub.
-        2. Create K8s secret
-        ```shell
-        # replace $GHTOKEN with GitHub token created above
-        kubectl create secret generic ghtoken --from-literal=token=$GHTOKEN
-        ```
-        3. Provide RBAC permission
-        ```shell
-        kubectl create role ghtoken-reader \
-          --verb=get \
-          --resource=secrets \
-          --resource-name=ghtoken
-        kubectl create rolebinding ghtoken-reader-binding \
-          --role=ghtoken-reader \
-          --serviceaccount=iter8-system:iter8-handlers
-        ```

 ## 1. Create stable version
 Create version `1.0` of the `hello world` app as follows.